The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Removing your young drivers from your policy can be a huge money saver.
 Using the same profile we used to get rates for two 50-year-olds on their own policies, we also calculated what the difference would if you were to remove a young driver from the policy, also outlined here.
 On average, removing a son or daughter from your policy will save you over $3,600 per year.

 If, however, your child is still on your policy, we have some suggestions as well.
-Using a default of a 17-year-old, we examined which company was the cheapest for a family.
-Much like our results from above, Geico and Progressiveproved themselves to be the cheapest option for auto insurance for families.
+Using a 17-year-old as our default profile, we examined which company was the cheapest for a family.
+Much like our results from above, Geico and Progressiveproved the most affordable options for family auto insurance.
 Here are our results.

 |Car Insurance Provider||Average 6-Month Premium|

-Most insurance experts advise to only file a claim if the value of damage is beyond your reasonable ability to pay for it out of pocket.
+Most insurance experts advise to only file a claim if damages exceed your ability to pay out of pocket.
 Most companies and states will charge you for an at-fault claim for 3 to 5 years.
 Broken down below, you can see how much an at-fault accident will raise your rates over a 3 year period.

 |Year After Accident||Average Annual Premium|